-Starting August 18, every Tuesday and Thursday between 9:00 and 13:30, you can contact a member of our team directly by dialing 877-934-3666.
-You can communicate with us outside of these hours by leaving a message on the voicemail box or by email: email@example.com.
+If you would like to contact a member of our team directly, please call 877-934-3666.
+You can also reach us outside of these hours by leaving a message on our voice mail or by email: email@example.com.

-In addition, it is now possible to pay for your membership by Interac Transfer.
-Contact us to obtain the necessary information.
-Payment by check is always accepted.
+Reminder, it is now possible to pay your membership by Interac transfer.
+Please contact us to obtain the necessary information.
+Payment by cheque is still accepted.

-At the Annual General Meeting of May 2, a new director, Ms. Ginette Fréchette, joined the board of directors.
-We welcome him.
-We would like to thank Ms. Danielle-Flore Soucy for her invaluable involvement in the Sjögren’s Syndrome Association.
-We wish him good luck in his new endeavors.
+At the Annual General Meeting of June 11, 2022, three new administrators joined the Board of Directors: Ms. Micheline Piché, Ms. Guylaine Alarie and Ms. Agnès Alarie.
+We welcome them.
+We would like to thank Ms. Bernise Salter and Ms. Adrienne Hébert for their valuable commitment to the Sjögren’s Syndrome Association.
+We wish them well in their new endeavours.

 We thank you for your support and look forward to meeting you.

 Francine Laguë, President